Cosmo Duff-Gordon

-Sir Cosmo Edmund Duff-Gordon, 5th Baronet, DL (22 July 1862 – 20 April 1931) was a prominent Englishman and sportsman who owned land in Scotland, best known for the controversy surrounding his escape from the sinking of the RMS Titanic.
+Sir Cosmo Edmund Duff-Gordon, 5th Baronet, DL (22 July 1862 – 20 April 1931) was a prominent British aristocrat and sportsman who owned land in Scotland, best known for the controversy surrounding his escape from the sinking of the RMS Titanic.

 Early life

-The son of Cosmo Lewis Duff-Gordon and Anna Maria, daughter of Edmund Antrobus, 2nd Baronet.
+The son of Cosmo Lewis Duff-Gordon and Anna Maria, daughter of Sir Edmund Antrobus, 2nd Baronet.
 Cosmo Duff-Gordon became the 5th Baronet of Halkin in 1896, his title stemming from a Royal licence conferred on his great-great-uncle in 1813 in recognition of his aid to the Crown during the Peninsular War.
+The Duff-Gordon family are, on the male line, a cadet branch of the Earls of Aberdeen, descending from a younger son of the second Earl of Aberdeen.
 In 1772 his family had founded the Duff-Gordon sherry bodega in Spain, which still produces high-quality fortified wines.
 (Note: Duff's heirs sold their share to the family of co-founder Thomas Osborne Mann, and 'Duff Gordon' was rebranded 'Osborne', as it remains today.)
 The Duff-Gordons were, by descent, a Scottish aristocratic family.
-He was educated at Radley College.
+He was educated at Eton College, where he was the first Old Etonian to win an Olympic medal.

 In 1900, Duff-Gordon married the celebrated London fashion designer "Madame Lucile" (née Lucy Christiana Sutherland, then Mrs. James Stuart Wallace).
 This was a slightly risqué union, as Lucy was a divorcée whose sister, Elinor Glyn, was a notorious romance novelist.